en-vee/aconf/README.md

 }
 ```
 - If the Parse method returns without errors, the ```appConfig``` pointer in the example above will be populated with the values from the config file.
 For example, ```appConfig.B = 10``` or ```appConfig.T = 25s```
+- Be sure to have a look at the parser_test.go file for various examples of Config file formats